You can speed up your WordPress site so it’s around three times faster or more with the OPcache PHP OPcode caching system.

 A cache works in a similar way.
 Content is stored in a server’s memory so it can be loaded from there quickly instead of going all the way to the server to load the content which takes more time.

-The result being a faster loading WordPress website.
+The result is a faster-loading WordPress website.

 There are also different types of caching such as browser, site, object, and OPcode caching.
 It’s recommended that you implement more than one kind to increase your site’s performance.